-Our client was facing several felony drug charges including trafficking in heroin and opium.
+Our client was facing several felony drug charges including drug trafficking charges in heroin and opium.
 Under that charge alone, she was up against a mandatory 18-year minimum prison sentence.
 But, she was likely facing a 22-year prison sentence if convicted.
 Her bond was set at 1.5 million dollars.

 Our criminal defense attorney in Greensboro got to work right away.
 After in-depth research, she came across legislative updates that made it clear that our client was improperly charged with trafficking.
 At maximum, she should have been charged with Possession with Intent to Sell a Controlled (schedule II) Substance.